 Avigdor, the son of Joel and Frimat Rubinstein, was married to Raizel (Charmatz) Rubinstein.
-The couple had nine children.
-Yotel, Gala, Rachel, and Ratzel all died in the Holocaust; the surviving five were Golda, Ettel, Mordechai Gempel, Yehoshua Heshel, and Asher Yermiya.
+4 of their 9 children: Yotel, Gala, Rachel, and Ratzel died in the Holocaust; the surviving five children were Golda, Ettel, Mordechai Gempel, Yehoshua Heshel, and Asher Yermiya.

 Golda married Yechiel Weisbrod and moved to Ostrowiec after their wedding.
 They had five children who were all killed in the Holocaust.
 Yechiel was also killed during the war.